bcgov/platform-services-registry/docs/business-logic/public-cloud/finance-reporting.md

 Subscription IDs come from product metadata (`azureSubscriptions` / `billingAccountLinks`), not from Vault.

-**Rate limits.** Azure Cost Management Query is the tight quota.
-Ingest prefers `FINANCE_AZURE_COST_SCOPE` (one call grouped by `SubscriptionId` + `ServiceName`, then filtered to known products).
-If that scope is unset or returns 400/401/403/404, it falls back to sequential per-subscription queries paced at 2s, retries 429/5xx, and honors `Retry-After` / `retry-after-ms`.
+**Rate limits.** Azure Cost Management Query is the tight quota (~20 calls / minute per tenant).
+Scheduled / estate ingest **requires** `FINANCE_AZURE_COST_SCOPE` (one call grouped by `SubscriptionId` + `ServiceName`, then filtered to known products).
+If that scope is unset or returns 400/401/403/404, estate ingest fails instead of walking every subscription.
+Scoped live tests may still fall back to sequential per-subscription queries paced at 4s.
+Queries send a unique `ClientType` header, retry 429/5xx, and honor `Retry-After` / `retry-after-ms`.
 Pages follow `nextLink`.
-The `az rest` local fallback retries on 429-like errors.
 Bank of Canada Valet uses the same HTTP retry helper.
+Airflow waits 600s per provider-month, retries the DAG twice, and backfills any earlier FY month with no successful `IngestionRun`.
+Admins can run the same plan from the finance snapshot (**Ingest missing months**).

 ### Airflow → registry auth